clarencedglee/notes/js fp/practical-uses.md

 }

 // but that code isn't readily reusable,
-// and there's state in
+// and there's state with the `let page`

-// you can make Page a Semigroup by adding a merge method: class Page {
+// Instead, we can make Page a Semigroup by adding a merge method: class Page {
   ...
   merge(otherPage) {